How Blockbuster Economics Are Hurting The Movie Industry - One Size Doesn't Fit All!

-Producers try to ignore it and hang on to the standard release window between theatrical and home entertainment/on demand.
+Producers try to ignore it and hang on to the standard release window between theatrical and home entertainment/on-demand.
 This is especially the case for those who have awards ambitions.
 An important change might come along if the MPAA and other award granters open up their eligibility status.
 Their resistance notwithstanding, the challenge is real and it is an especially great one for exhibitors, as we have previously discussed.

 On the other hand, for producers who are on board with non-traditional releases, the challenge is posed to the distributors- the likes of Netflix are proving to have more buying power and more appeal.
 Not to mention that Netflix and Amazon are also very much involved in producing original movies (not just series) for their platforms.

-While opinions among filmmakers are split on the proliferation of streaming services, the growing popularity and geographical expansions of SVOD services or Apple TV shows a clear audience preference; it allows them to adapt the experience to their needs and create their own viewing habits.
+While opinions among filmmakers are split on the proliferation of streaming services, the growing popularity and geographical expansions of SVOD services or Apple TV show a clear audience preference; it allows them to adapt the experience to their needs and create their own viewing habits.

 For both video and music, revenues from streaming are on the rise.

 Streaming is becoming the preferred method of accessing content, even for the most elitist consumer.
 Services like MUBI or FilmStruck (the latter being partly curated by the most notorious distributor of arthouse classics, Criterion Collection) can cater to even the most selective film fans.
-Technology is making it possible to not only stream these films, but also to experience them in excellent audio visual quality.
+Technology is making it possible to not only stream these films but also to experience them in excellent audio-visual quality.

 Viewers’ habits have shifted and they are more willing to wait until they can watch a movie at a smaller cost and on their own terms, while cinemas have to raise prices to keep running.

-Attempting to close down piracy by imposing regulation via the Internet Service Providers varies from country to country in terms of the level of enforcement.
+Attempting to close down piracy by imposing regulation via Internet Service Providers varies from country to country in terms of the level of enforcement.
 In the UK you will receive warning letters from Ofcom, in the USA and Germany threat of legal action is often immediate when the violation is detected.
 These controls are easily circumvented by using a Virtual Proxy Network (VPN) which is easily downloaded over the web.
-A more effective measure was to force Google’s search engine to start hiding known sites such as The Pirate Bay, while services like Popcorn Time have been halted through threat of legal action.
+A more effective measure was to force Google’s search engine to start hiding known sites such as The Pirate Bay, while services like Popcorn Time have been halted through the threat of legal action.